Gabriella439/slides/dhall-intro/dhall-intro.md

 in  Prelude.Bool.not True
 ```

+# Emergent properties - template

-… and a template is just a Dhall function that interpolates text:
+A template is just a Dhall function that interpolates text:

 ```haskell
 \(companyName : Text) ->